datagrok-ai/public/help/develop/how-to/build-an-app.md

 There are two key facilities for managing your application credentials.

-1. *Pushing credentials via REST API using a developer's key* ([link](./manage-credentials.md#database-connection-credentials)).
+#### Pushing credentials by the Datagrok Server API

-  It's possible to programmatically push credentials to Datagrok and deliver them in to the database connection of interest.
-In such scenario, credentials are stored on a secured machine, and on demand, e.g. through a deployment process, are delivered to Datagrok via a triggered bat/sh-script.
+It's possible to programmatically push credentials to Datagrok and deliver them in to the connection of interest.
+In such scenario, credentials are stored on a secured machine, and on demand, e.g. through a deployment process, are delivered to Datagrok via a triggered bat/sh-script ([link](./manage-credentials.md#database-connection-credentials)).
+For using it, you need to provide an API developer's key, which is available in your user info pane in the Datagrok UI.
+Access it with the user avatar button in the activity bar on the left side of Datagrok main window.

-2. *Storing credentials in Datagrok's Credentials Store* ([link](./manage-credentials.md#package-credentials)).
-This is useful for credentials which are not part of Datagrok's OpenAPI web connection, database or file share connection, but instead are used programmatically in JavaScript code of the application to access 3-rd party REST APIs and the like.
+#### Storing credentials in the Datagrok Credentials Store

+This is useful for credentials which are not part of Datagrok's OpenAPI web connection, database or file share connection, but instead are used programmatically in JavaScript code of the application to access 3-rd party REST APIs and the like ([link](./manage-credentials.md#package-credentials)).

 In Datagrok, Credentials Store gives access to per-package key-value stores and accessible from package's code.
 Credentials Store is a physically separate entity and may be placed on a separate machine, which improves theft tolerance.
 It's also possible to deliver credentials to the Store programmatically same way as discussed in p.1.

 ## UI and UX